Lepton Flavor Violating $B\to K^*_2(1430)\mu^{\pm}\tau^{\mp}$ Decays: Decay distribution of

 where $p$ and $k$ are the four momentum of $B$ and $K_2^{*}$ mesons, respectively.
 However, applying equation of motion, it can be shown that the matrix element of $B\to K^*_2$ transition for the scalar interaction ($\bar{s}b$) vanishes and that for the pseudo-scalar interaction leads to

 The polarization vector of $K^*_2$ is discussed in Appendix~\ref{appenb}.
-All form-factors have been calculated within the perturbative QCD approach~\cite{Wang:2010ni} and also in Light-Cone QCD sum rule technique~\cite{Cheng:2010hn,Wang:2010tz,Yang:2010qd}.
-In this work, we follow the form factors derived using the QCD sum rule from Ref~\cite{Yang:2010qd}.
-Within this technique, the $q^2$-dependent form factors are parameterized as
+All form-factors have been calculated within the perturbative QCD approach~\cite{Wang:2010ni} and also in Light-Cone QCD sum rule technique~\cite{Cheng:2010hn,Wang:2010tz,Yang:2010qd,Aliev:2019ojc}.
+In this work, we follow the latest values of form factors derived using the light cone QCD sum rule (LCSR) from Ref~\cite{Aliev:2019ojc}.
+Within this method, each form factor can be expressed as follows